 In 1998, the Dollar Coin Design Advisory Committee (DCDAC) was convened with the purpose of deciding what woman to portray on a new US “Golden” $1 circulating coin.
 Committee members included Mint Director Philip Diehl and Delaware Congressman Michael Castle.
-This concept was designed and presented to the committee in person by Daniel Carr.
+A brass concept coin featuring Bessie Coleman was designed and presented to the committee in person by Daniel Carr.
 At one point in the DCDAC deliberations, the Bessie Coleman proposal was in second place behind Sacagawea as the committee’s choice.

-A photograph of this Bessie Coleman proposal was taken by an Associated Press (AP) photographer, and that picture was distributed to newspapers across the country (see below).
+A photograph of the brass Bessie Coleman concept coin was taken by an Associated Press (AP) photographer, and that picture was distributed to newspapers across the country (see below).
 Many newspapers that ran stories about the DCAC meeting also printed that photograph as the only visual record of the meeting.

-The reverse design was one of seven US Mint finalists for the reverse of the Sacagawea dollar coin.
+The reverse design of the brass Bessie Coleman concept coin was one of seven US Mint finalists for the reverse of the Sacagawea dollar coin.
 It features an Eagle soaring across the sun with 50 rays (symbolizing the 50 US states).
 At the time, there was a proposal to include the word “Peace” on the reverse.

 This design was sculpted in 3D by Daniel Carr, and the dies were made using a direct mechanical transfer from the 3D models.